Chleba/PIXELARTOR/README.md

 </p>

 ## Usage
-- Open glTF file to load 3D scene, if there's animations within the scene PIXELARTOR will load them and they can be played.
+- Open glTF or FBX file to load 3D scene, if there's animations within the scene PIXELARTOR will load them and they can be played.
 - set camera and other features (as lights or outline) as you need
 - click generate button to create spriteframe(s) of scene
 - export to sprites or gif (others format soon)